govwiki/SingleAuditRepo/README.md

 Don't forget to fill FAC_parms.txt file with correct values

 Note.
 You can use combination of get_FAC_downloadpart.py and commented out download() function (at the end) in get_FAC.py
-or only get_FAC.py <-recommended with download() function uncommented.
+or only get_FAC.py <-- recommended
+with download() function uncommented.

 If some of the pdf file(s) are not renamed, you can use get_FAC_rename_upload_part.py
 placing previously in dir_pdfs unrenamed files, also previously preparing FileNameCrossReferenceList.xlsx